YosubShin/graph-partitioning-tradeoff/README.md

         * For deploying a cluster with more than just a single machine, make sure to look at 'Cluster Installation' section and follow the direction there.

 6. Configure YARN.
+    * You can skip this section if you'll run Spark on Standalone Cluster mode.
     * Update `etc/hadoop/yarn-site.xml` as following:

         ```